fractalmandala/brhatNew/src/routes/dhiti/synrecone.md

 To whatever extent it is true that language shapes reality, Sanskrit’s profound rooting and etymological web gives more insight into reality (cognitive reality, even if not the manifest) than does any other language.
 And by synaptic reconnection we mean the re-establishment of civilizational cognition, as it might have existed among our ancestors.
 What did the ṛgvedic ṛṣi hold in his mind’s eye when he chanted on Indra or Agni?
 What did the upaniṣadic guru mean by the advaita brahman and ātman?
 When our ancestors turned to īśvara and when they thought of bhagavān, what were the differences internalized in their minds, the ones all diluted to us in the modern world by speaking only of “god?”
 Not that ready answers are forthcoming in this piece.
 These questions reflect a larger intent that requires a personal learning curve and much project work, only a preliminary schema for which is being proposed here.

 In doing so we follow ancient footsteps, such as those of Amarasiṃha who wrote the Amarakoṣaḥ Nāmaliṅgānuśāsanam- a Sanskrit thesaurus with words classified into ontological categories.
 Even prior, systems such as Nyāya and Vaiśeṣika bequeathed well defined ontologies.
 And of course, we always live under the high shadow of Pāṇini, Yāska, Bhartṛhari and more- the earliest known linguist ṛṣis of India.
 As far as generalizations go, it is safe to say that Indian ontology is a flat one, relatively non hierarchical.
-It distinguishes only between that which is real – सत्, and that which is not – असत्<sup>2</sup>.
+It distinguishes only between that which is real – सत्, and that which is not – असत्.
 Even when it argues for the existence of more than one ontological, as Sāṅkhya does with puruṣa and prakṛti, the real is still the unchanging, the underived.
 Dualism/ non-dualism, monism, substance essentialism- all these and more have been considered by Indian thought over its long existence, and even if there are disagreements here and there, a coherence does emerge.
 Let us see how.

 #### Preliminary Schema: Objective and Overview
 In its preliminary form, the schema is envisaged as a combination of classifying/qualifying layers and the design principles embedded in them.
 The first two layers are ontological classifications of reality.
 Doing this over two instead of one layer allows us to bring in the dimension of ontical vs. ontological- a distinction cardinal to the field ever since Martin Heidegger.
 In reductive terms, ontical describes objective, clinical categorisations- stuff that makes up existence; while ontological describes existing- Being- what a thing/entity is to itself, its innate nature or properties.